Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Digesting_Documentation.md

 Here we use `/challenge/challenge --printfile /flag` to obtain the flag.

 # Reading manuals
-This level introduces the man command. man is short for manual, and will display (if available) the manual of the command you pass as an argument.
-We can scroll around the manpage with your arrow keys and PgUp/PgDn.
+This level introduces the `man` command. `man` is short for manual, and will display (if available) the manual of the command we pass as an argument.
+We can scroll around the manpage with the arrow keys and PgUp/PgDn.
 When we're done reading the manpage, you can hit `q` to quit.
-In this level we ned to read the man page properly to get the correct usage of the command to obtain the flag.
-When we use the `man challenge` command and read the description.
+In this level we need to read the man page properly to get the correct usage of the command to obtain the flag.
+We use the `man challenge` command and read the description.
 The description gives the proper command for finding the flag, i.e, `--ekgtqd NUM, print the flag if NUM is 287` .
 Then we run `/challenge/challenge --ekgtqd 287` to obtain the flag.

 # Searching manuals
 We can scroll man pages with the arrow keys (and PgUp/PgDn) and search with `/`.
 After searching, we can hit `n` to go to the next result and `N` to go to the previous result.
 Instead of `/`, you can use `?` to search backwards.